LukeHenry04/cse15l-lab-reports/Week1_Lab_Report.md

 The command `pwd` stands for "**Print Working Directory**".
 Running it will tell you what directory you are currently working in.

-To change the current working directory, you can use the `cd` command followed by an aboslute or relative path. (`cd` stands for Chage Directory.)
+To change the current working directory, you can use the `cd` command followed by an aboslute or relative path. (`cd` stands for "**Chage Directory**".)
 For example, `cd ..` will change the working directory to the parent directory.

 The command `ls` lists the contents of the working directory.